top of page

 Distribution group

-Distribution groups, also called distribution lists, to send emails or meeting requests to multiple people.
+Distribution groups, also called distribution lists, send emails or meeting requests to multiple people.
 Distribution groups come in handy for project teams or committees since you can send messages without having to add every email address each time.

 Dynamic distribution group